Sergei Witte

-Witte served under the last two emperors of Russia, Alexander III (r.
+Witte served under the final two emperors of Russia, Alexander III (r.
 1881–1894) and Nicholas II (r.
 1894–1917).
 During the Russo-Turkish War (1877–78), he had risen to a position in which he controlled all the traffic passing to the front along the lines of the Odessa Railways.
-As finance minister from 1892 to 1903, Witte presided over extensive industrialization and achieved government monopoly control over an expanded system of railroad lines.
+As finance minister from 1892–1903, Witte presided over extensive industrialization and achieved government monopoly control over an expanded system of railroad lines.